ChrisAldred/BeerQuestAPI/README.md

 Available filters are Name, Category, and Tag.
 Whilst you can paginate the response by setting an offset and limit.
 Results are ordered by Name alphabetically ascending.

 ## Installation
-- Run BeerQuest.sql on your localhost T-SQL instnace
+- Run BeerQuestDB.sql on your localhost T-SQL instnace
 - Make sure Docker is installed and correctly set-up on your PC (Docker Desktop set-up can be found at https://docs.docker.com/desktop/)
 - Use you favourite IDE to open and inspect the code before running it.
 - Run the application and view the documentation at the base url or /index.html